Frequently Asked Questions

 What is the application fee?

-- $62 CDN if you are a Canadian citizen or landed immigrant (with official proof)
+- $90 CAD if you are a Canadian citizen or permanent resident (with official proof)

-- $154 CDN if you are an international applicant holding a study permit.
+- $154 CAD if you are an international applicant holding a study permit

-Do I need to submit transcripts or any marks?
+Do I need to submit transcripts and any grades?

-You'll need to submit transcripts and supporting documents proving that you meet the entrance requirements for your chosen program.
+You'll need to submit transcripts and supporting documents proving that you meet all the entrance requirements for your chosen program.
+All documents must be uploaded to your online application form before it can be submitted for assessment.
 Detailed information can be found on our Submitting Your Documents page.Top

 What if I am currently in high school?
 What do I need to submit?

-What if I do not have the entrance requirements for the program and/or I need to upgrade?
+What if I do not meet the entrance requirements for the program and/or I need to upgrade?

-Our Upgrading and English Proficiency overview page provides information on the many different ways that you can upgrade to meet the entrance requirements for BCIT programs.Top
+Our Requirements web pages provide information on the many different ways that you can meet the entrance requirements for BCIT programs.Top

 Can I have my documents evaluated by the Admissions department before I apply for a full-time program?